How does a reverse mortgage work?

 What time limits are imposed on a reverse mortgage?

-One of the most common concerns people have about reverse mortgages is how much time their family and loved ones have to sell the property after they’ve passed away.
+One of the most common concerns people have about reverse mortgages is how much time their family and loved ones must sell the property after they’ve passed away.
 Reverse mortgages are beholden to the same estate guidelines as any other asset: The IRS requires the estate to file a final estate tax return within 9 months of the individual’s death.

 What are the downsides to a reverse mortgage?

 Given all of the advantages discussed here, why do some people view reverse mortgages in a negative light?
-The truth is there are some downsides to these types of loans that you need to take into account:
+The truth is there are some differences to these types of loans that you need to take into account:

 - Origination fees